sarantiskoulis/Card-Game/README.md

 # Card Game Assessment

-## How to run
+## Prerequisites
+Ensure you have the following libraries installed:
+- numpy

-Imports: numpy, time
+- time

+## Running the Game
-To run with the following command:
+Execute the game using the command:
 'python main.py'